 The beneficiary must continue to actively search for a job and report to the agency on the status of his or her employment in order to remain eligible for extended unemployment benefits.

-The Federal Unemployment Extension Program in New Jersey
+Past Federal Emergency Unemployment Compensation Programs in New Jersey